Julio Cruz

 What if everything he had been taught about faith wasn’t quite right?

 Julio saw Jesse’s curiosity.
-They began meeting regularly—riding together, studying Scripture, talking about what it meant to truly rest in Christ.
+Julio began inviting Jesse regularlyto attend Grace—riding together, studying Scripture vía texts and phone calls, talking about what it meant to truly rest in Christ.
 This wasn’t just teaching.
-It was discipleship.
+It was Christ's discipleship.
 Over time, Jesse’s understanding of the faith was transformed.

 And then came the moment of decision.

-Jesse not only wanted to leave the old club behind, he wanted to become a Lutheran.
+Jesse left the old club behind, but still felt that maybe other denominations may teach him more about the Gospel, so he visited other denominational churches.
+Eventually, he realized that Lutherans preach the pure unadulterated Gospel.
+He wanted to become a Lutheran.
 More than that, he wanted to stand alongside Julio in this new mission.
-Together, they would launch the Royal Priesthood Motorcycle Club—a place where riders could find brotherhood without burdens, where the Gospel would be the foundation, and where Christ alone would be glorified.
+Together, they plan to launch the Royal Priesthood Motorcycle Club (RPMC)—a place where riders could find brotherhood without burdens, where the Gospel would be the foundation, and where Christ alone would be glorified.

 A Road Still Unfolding